ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 ## Aggregation
 Aggregation is the process of summarizing a set of data into a single value.
 Common aggregations include summing, counting, calculating the maximum, or minimum.

+## Aggregation Function
+Eine Aggregationsfunktion ist eine Funktion, die eine Datenmenge oder Datengruppe zu einem einzelnen Wert zusammenfasst.
+Typische Aggregationsfunktionen sind Summe, Durchschnitt, Anzahl, Minimum und Maximum.
+Sie werden häufig zur Analyse und Verdichtung von Daten in Berichten eingesetzt.

+## Aggregations Table
+An aggregation table is a table created from a detailed fact table by aggregating its data (e.g., summing or counting).
+This reduces large data volumes and can significantly improve report performance, as fewer data need to be processed.

+## App (Power BI Service)
+An App in the Power BI Service is a collection of dashboards, reports, and semantic models (datasets) that can be grouped together and shared with users or groups.
+Apps provide an organized and accessible way to deliver a complete analytics environment.

 # B

 ## Bridge Table